-- 1. The parties stipulated to the following facts: - A. Venue is proper in the (City) Field Office of the Texas Department of Insurance, Division of Workers' Compensation. - B. On (Date of Injury), Claimant was the employee of (Employer), Employer. - C. On (Date of Injury), Employer had workers' compensation insurance with Liberty Mutual Fire Insurance Company, Carrier. - D. Claimant sustained a compensable lumbar injury on (Date of Injury). - E. The Independent Review Organization (IRO) determined that Claimant is not entitled to 10 sessions of a chronic pain management program for the low back over a two week period for the compensable injury of (Date of Injury). - 2.
+- 1. The parties stipulated to the following facts: - A. Venue is proper in the (City) Field Office of the Texas Department of Insurance, Division of Workers' Compensation. - B. On (Date of Injury), Claimant was the employee of (Employer), Employer. - C. On (Date of Injury), Employer had workers' compensation insurance with New Hampshire Insurance Company, Carrier. - D. Claimant sustained a compensable cervical sprain/strain and an exacerbation of the preexisting degenerative disc disease of the lumbar spine injury on (Date of Injury). - E. The Independent Review Organization determined that Claimant is not entitled to an additional 10 days of a chronic pain management program for the compensable injury of (Date of Injury). - 2.
 Carrier delivered to Petitioner a single document stating the true corporate name of Carrier, and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 2A. - 3.
 Carrier delivered to Claimant a single document stating the true corporate name of Carrier, and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 2B. - 4.
-The preponderance of the evidence-based medical evidence is not contrary to the determination of the Independent Review Organization.
+The preponderance of the evidence-based medical evidence is contrary to the determination of the Independent Review Organization.

-5. The requested 10 sessions of a chronic pain management program for the low back over a two week period is not health care reasonably required for Claimant's compensable injury of (Date of Injury).
+5. The requested additional 10 days of a chronic pain management program is health care reasonably required for Claimant's compensable injury of (Date of Injury).